StarRocks/starrocks/docs/integrations/BI_integrations/Hex.md

 Hex supports querying and visualizing both internal data and external data in StarRocks.

 Add a data connection in Hex.
-Note that you must select MySQL as the connection type
+Note that you must select MySQL as the connection type.

 ![Hex](../../assets/BI_hex_1.png)